Each week Joshua Bousel of The Meatwave drops by with a recipe for you to grill over the weekend. Fire it up, Joshua!

-- Bamboo Skewers, soaked in water for at least 30 minutes prior to using
+Soak bamboo skewers in water for at least 30 minutes prior to use.

 Form lamb mixture into 1 1/2" meat balls.
 Thread one meatball on a skewer, then form meat into a log shape around the skewer.
 Repeat until all lamb is used.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread coals out evenly over the charcoal grate.
 Clean and oil your grilling grate.

 Grill skewers over high heat until browned on all sides and cooked through, about 2 minutes per side.
 Remove from the grill and serve.

 |Nutrition Facts (per serving)|

 |Servings: 6 to 8|